Kentucky Military Institute: History

 In 1860, as the Civil War approached, a student set the buildings on fire.
 The campus was partially destroyed and the Superintendent's residence was consumed.
 During the Civil War, the school remained closed.

 KMI wintered in Eau Gallie, Florida, beginning in 1907 (when it bought that ghost town) to 1921 (when the Eau Gallie campus burned to the ground).

 Due to financial troubles, the Florida campus moved many times in the late 19th and early 20th centuries, and was closed in 1924; it reopened the next year.
 It moved to Venice, Florida, in 1932, where winter classes were already being held.
 Charles B. Richmond was appointed as superintendent and the school thrived until the late 1960s.

 Closure

 The main campus in Lyndon, Kentucky, which was located on the outskirts of Louisville, Kentucky, began its decline when dwindling interest in enrolling in the military, coupled with higher tuition fees, caused the school further financial trouble.
 Its final class of cadets graduated in 1971, and closed for good that summer.

 The campus re-opened the next year as the Kentucky Academy and became a non-military co-ed school.
 However, it was soon merged into Kentucky Country Day School.
-The old campus was then used by the Stewart Home School.
+The old campus was then used since 1893 by the Stewart Home School.